chummelt/Intergenerational-Income-Mobility/README.md

 use "C:\Users\...Sons.dta"
 merge 1:1 fnr using "C:\Users\...Fathers.dta"
 ```
 The individuals who did not match have to be droppped, leaving only father-son pairs.
+This leaves us with a sample of N=367.

 ```
 drop if income_s == .